cookie777/myengsite/content/posts/activity-log-mold.md

 ---
-# title: "Activity Log Concentration"
+# title: "Activity Log Mold"
-# title: "My activity as for TOEFL;  7/3/2020"
+# title: "My activity as for TOEFL;  7/8/2020"
-title: "Activity logs regarding English; "
+title: "Activity logs regarding English; Mold"
-date: 2020-07-03T07:45:26Z
+date: 2020-07-08T04:36:43Z
 draft: false
 ---

 # 💡 Today's Topic

-Concentration is important to deal with tasks.
-There are a lot of ways to make yourself focused on something.
-However, I do also affirm that it is important to find a way when you are not concentrated.
-It is vital to prepare methods or ways when you can't focus on.
-This is because people can't always do their best.
-We have to manage something when we are in bad condition🐾
+Mold is one of the fungi that grow in a humid and dirty place.
+We mostly found them in the bathroom or kitchen.
+It is a little bit hard to get rid of them unless you use some special chemical.
+Most people might hate mold, but that doesn't mean all the fungus are harmful, because the mushroom is also one of the fungi🍄

 ---

 # 🌱 A look-back on the day